Left-on-Read/leftonread/README.md

 **Fun**: The first iteration was a [web application](https://www.reddit.com/r/dataisbeautiful/comments/biou3e/4_years_of_texts_between_me_and_my_long_distance/), but now we have rebuilt Left on Read as a Desktop app.

-## Contributing

-We are so appreciative of contributors and the Left on Read community.
-Please read our existing issues and [CODE OF CONDUCT](./CODE_OF_CONDUCT.md).

 ## License

 Left on Read is licensed under an Elastic License 2.0 (ELv2).